 Account # 302-49523

-Some brokers like to know the ACLU-NJ Foundation Tax Identification Number — it is 22-2010593.
+The ACLU-NJ Foundation Tax Identification Number (EIN) is 22-2010593.
 This number substantiates that this is a tax-deductible gift.

 If you or your broker have any problems or questions, please contact us at email@example.com or 973-642-2086 ext.
 1721.